Making disks available on your own machine

 umount

-, more information about them can be found, for example, in the manual pages.
-The directory in which you want to access the remote directory is called mountpoint.
-Mountpoint is not created by calling the connection command - it must exist in advance (exception: Autofs can create it automatically).
-All mounted directories can be displayed with the command
+are used for mounting and unmounting, for example, see the man pages for more information about them.
+The directory where you want to access the remote directory is called mountpoint.
+The mountpoint is not created by calling the mount command - it must exist beforehand (exception: Autofs can create it automatically).
+All mounted (mounted) directories can be displayed by using the

 mount